jithu7432/nb-viewer/README.md

 ## Jupyter Notebook Viewer (Ubuntu)
-* This is a utility which lets you preview jupyter notebooks faster on your web browser without starting a Jupyter server.
+* This is a utility which lets you preview jupyter notebooks faster on your Ubuntu machine with a double click.
 * Requires no internet and is faster.
-* Whether you have installed Jupyter in a virtual environment or not, update the path of Jupyter on `path.py` by using the commmand `which jupyter`,     `/home/jithin/venv/bin/jupyter`in my case.
+* Whether you have installed Jupyter in a virtual environment or not, update the path of Jupyter on `/opt/nbv/path.py`  after the installation.

-* Crashes when spaces are present in the filename, eg: `"hello world.ipynb"`
+* Shows gibberish when the filename contains spaces, eg: `"hello world.ipynb"`, rename the file properly to ensure compatibility eg: `helloworld.ipynb`.

 # Installation
 * Clone the repository